How to Wear the Engagement Ring and Wedding Band?

 How to wear the engagement ring

-Nowadays, the promise – or proposal – still often comes with a ring to symbolize the planned wedding and the life together.
-Even though we are more emancipated than many centuries ago, most of the times it’s the woman who receives the engagement ring.
+Nowadays, the promise – or proposal – still often comes with a ring to symbolize the planned wedding and life together.
+Even though we are more emancipated than many centuries ago, most of the time it’s the woman who receives the engagement ring.
 In Western cultures, it is custom she wears it on the ring finger of her left hand.

 The Vena Amoris

 The reason to wear the ring on the third finger of the left hand originates from the ancient Egyptians and Greeks.
 They believed the “Vena Amoris” was a blood vein that ran from the third finger of the left hand immediately to the heart.
 This way, the ring from the loved one would be as close to the heart as possible.
 Romantic, isn’t it?
 Modern anatomy, however, teaches us that the Vena Amoris is just a myth.
 There is no vein that runs straight from the heart to a finger.
 Bummer.

 Wait, I wear my engagement ring on my right hand

-In many Western countries (e.g. the Netherlands, United Kingdom and the United States) it is common to wear the engagement ring on the left hand.
+In many Western countries (e.g. the Netherlands, the United Kingdom, and the United States) it is common to wear the engagement ring on the left hand.
 However, there are also exceptions.
 In many countries, people wear the engagement ring on their right hand.
 The Old Romans stated that right symbolizes everything good in the world and left all evil.
 The Latin word for left is “sinister”.
 So, yeah… With that in mind, I guess it makes sense to wear the ring on the right hand.

 Religious reasons for left or right

 And then there are religious rules to tell you how to wear your engagement rings.
 Which side you wear your ring is subject to the country you live in.
 In the Netherlands, Catholics wear the engagement ring on the right hand.
 Protestants wear it on the left hand.
 When they eventually get married, the ring switches to the other hand.
 But in some countries, it is exactly the other way around, so it can be quite confusing.

 Practical reasons for left or right